guptag911/Face-Morphing/README.md

 9. Images will be saved automatically in the working directory.

 ### Program in Action(Video Demonstration!)
-Check the following video to see how  the software performs!
+Check the following video to see what the program does!
 [Watch the video here](https://youtu.be/fsQUcMbcFIs)